Bitterisland6/Unity/UniversityClasses/MiniGolf/README.md

 # MiniGolf

-MiniGolf is a basic mini golf game, which I made as third [task](./Lista03.pdf) for University course *Making games in Unity3D game engine*.
+MiniGolf is a basic mini golf game, which I made as the third [task](./Lista03.pdf) for University course *Making games in Unity3D game engine*.

 ***The game has a bug which occurs on finnishing last level (it's impossible to put your score to scoreboard).
 I had no time to fix it, even if it is simple bug***